Rollin’ on the River

 “It is often said that a ham sandwich can be indicted which couldn’t be more true,” says Thibodaux defense attorney, Matt Ory.
 “Fair or not, the truth of the matter is that [Grand Jury’s] are not very relevant.
 I pay little attention to indictments.”

-First of all, unlike trial juries, there is no “voir dire”, which means there is no jury selection process plus the names of the Jurors are never shared publically.
+First of all, unlike trial juries, there is no jury selection process plus the names of the Jurors are never shared publically.
 Only a handful of officials take part in the proceedings, usually the district attorney, the sheriff and a couple of folks from the prosecutor’s office.
 When the grand jury convenes, they only do so in secret.

 Peter Scharf, a criminologist at LSU says “The problem with a grand jury is the prosecutor presents his or her case, but there’s no defense representation.”
 He went on to say “In [South Louisiana Parishes] one of the problems is how close people are, that a grand jury might include cousins, relatives and people who know each other.
 So there’s the question of objectivity.